Data protection

 Others:

-• Electronic Communications Act provides for the possibility to impose the measure of ban of performance of activity up to one year;
+• Electronic Communications Act provides for the possibility to impose the measure of ban of performance of activity up to six months;

 • Electronic Commerce Act provides for the possibility to impose the measure of ban of performance of activity up to six months.